vega/altair/doc/user_guide/encoding.rst

         order=alt.Order("site", sort="ascending")
     )

-The order can be reversed by changing the sort option to `descending.`.
+The order can be reversed by changing the sort option to `descending`.

 .. altair-plot::